 At the June 2018 Google Earth Engine User Summit in Dublin, Ireland, 200 people came together to learn how to use the Google Earth Engine – a planetary-scale geospatial platform – to reshape our understand of the planet.
 One of the most exciting things about the three-day user summit was all of the people that we all got to meet from different walks of life, representing different disciplines, organizations and career stages.
-In the following blog post, we highlight five women using the Google Earth Engine to improve our understanding of global change impacts and make a difference for people around the planet.
+In the following blog post, we highlight six women using the Google Earth Engine to improve our understanding of global change impacts and make a difference for people around the planet.

 Chancellor’s Fellow and Senior Lecturer at the University of Edinburgh

 Satellite datasets indicate a substantial greening trend in the rapidly warming Northern reaches of our planet.
 Field scientists like myself have also observed vegetation change at sites around the tundra.
 The satellite greening pattern is thought to be caused by this on-the-ground vegetation change, but when we compare the satellite greening observed in pixels the size of farm fields or football pitches with the vegetation change observed in 1 m squared plots, we don’t always see these patterns matching up.

 One way to figure out what specifically is causing the greening trends observed in satellites is to add higher resolution data into the mix using drones.
 Drones can carry sensors that are similar to those on satellites, yet they provide imagery below the clouds and at very high resolutions with pixel sizes of centimeters instead of meters or kilometers.